kladskull/stringbuilder/README.md

 speed comes from preallocating a block of memory rather than allocating exactly what it needs, and no more.
 The preallocation saves time by not having to call malloc/realloc every append.

+<h2>Discovery</h2>
+Was this all a waste of time?
+I don't think so, while trying to squeeze every bit of juice out of the StringBuilder I came across something that I'll be write about next, which will out-perform PHP's internal string concatenation!

+Want a Hint?
+StringStream.php